programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ```
 [1] "tbl_newspaper_search_results"
 ```
-Success! you have connected to the database.
+Success! you have:
+1. Connected to the database with dbConnect.
+2. Listed the table in the database with dbListTables.
+3. Disconnected from the database using dbDisconnect.

 ### Connecting to the database with a password stored in a configuration file